 The most beautiful jellyfish floated by, it was clear with tiny pink and yellow neon strips down its sides.
 I looked down to see a white tipped reef shark swimming just below me and I smiled.
 The ocean truly is spectacular.

 Trin later teased that I was snorkeling with too much equipment.

 At one point we approached a massive school of grunt fish.
 The school was so thick that from a distance they appeared to be a huge underwater rock jutting up from the ocean floor.
-As we approached the school opened slightly and surrounded us, like being in a small tornado of fish.
-Click here to see a video taken by Tosha of the wall of fish as we approached
+As we approached, the school opened slightly and surrounded us, like being in a small tornado of fish.
+Tosha was able to capture this wall of fish as we approached.

 We floated in the center and gazed through our masks in sheer joy.
 Schools of fish swam and moved together turning back and creating patterns just like huge flocks of birds do in the air.
 The repeated patterns of nature whisper again to me of a common Artist.